This post may contain affiliate links. Click for complete disclosures.

 - It comes together in minutes!

-- Easy to use on everything from chicken to pork or whatever you decide to grill up this summer!
+- Easy to use on everything from chicken to pork or whatever you decide to grill up.

 - Sriracha Sauce - I use Steve's Paleo Goods.